 Cowboy Cookies with white chocolate and cinnamon

-Check out all of my dessert recipes.
+Check out all of my dessert recipes- most are simple, sweet and kid friendly!

 Comment, rate and follow along!

 We love hearing from you!
 If you try the cookies, or have questions, please drop them in the comments below.
-You can leave a rating without a comment, too!
-This helps our blog so much.

 Follow ‘Recipes from French Creek’ on Facebook, Instagram or Pinterest for more recipe inspiration!